PRASADD65/tech_eazy_PRASADD65_aws_internship/README.md

 This project automates the provisioning of key AWS infrastructure components using Terraform.
 It includes:
 - EC2 instance provisioning
 - IAM roles for secure access control
+- Hosting the spring boot application
 - A private S3 bucket with lifecycle policies
 - Log archival on instance shutdown
-- Structured automation using shell scripts and systemd
+- Structured automation of self on/off on scheuduled time using EventBridge and Lambda function.

 ---